-This year we are meeting at Passion Community Church at 512 Breezewood Drive in Lynchburg.
+This year we are meeting at Peakland Baptist Church in Lynchburg, VA.
 It has been a great pilot year location, as they’ve been wonderful to work with.
 We are blessed that they took a leap of faith with us and opened their doors to our community.

 In order to make the schedule somewhat customizable without creating too many complications off the start, we offer either half day or full day, and the half day can be done in the morning OR in the afternoon!
 To make things even better, the half day students get to participate in our lunch/recess hour, making the day stretch out a little bit for them and giving them some down time with their friends.